FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 .: Superb Artificial Intelligence "AI"

-WOTR brings a thrilling WW2 experience using our superb and much acclaimed AI technology - improved for the
+WOTR brings a thrilling WW2 experience using our superb and much acclaimed AI technology - improved for

-rewarding single player experience like no other.
-See below for a taste of what the AI has to offer (just some of the
+exciting rewarding single player experience like no other.
+See below for a taste of what the AI has to offer

-features, too many to write about).
+(just some of the features, too many to write about).

 .: AI in more detail: